huggingface/peft/docs/source/accelerate/deepspeed.md

 ## Memory usage

-In the above example, the memory consumed per GPU is xx GB as seen in the screenshot below:
+In the above example, the memory consumed per GPU is 64 GB (80%) as seen in the screenshot below:

 <div class="flex justify-center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/peft/peft_deepspeed_mem_usage.png"/>
 </div>
-<small>GPU memory suage for the training run</small>
+<small>GPU memory usage for the training run</small>

 ## More resources
 You can also refer this blog post [Falcon 180B Finetuning using 🤗 PEFT and DeepSpeed](https://medium.com/@sourabmangrulkar/falcon-180b-finetuning-using-peft-and-deepspeed-b92643091d99) on how to finetune 180B Falcon model on 16 A100 GPUs on 2 machines.